 Do vegan diets protect our dogs against cancer?

-"I feed my own dog Jumble a plant-based diet as I believe that this diet will reduce his risk of cancer and help reduce climate change." - Prof Clare Knottenbelt...
+"I feed my own dog Jumble a plant-based diet as I believe that this diet will reduce his risk of cancer in the future." - Prof Clare Knottenbelt Vet Cancer...

 Updated on